sbents/covid_seasonality/README.md

 Overview

-SARS-CoV-2 dynamics have exhibited persistent semiannual waves in the United States, peaking in late summer and winter, with heterogeneity in timing and intensity across states.
-These semiannual patterns have recurred for three years following Omicron emergence, contrasting typical annual respiratory pathogen dynamics, yet their underlying mechanisms and whether this pattern will persist remain poorly understood.
-Here, we found that waning immunity was the dominant driver of semiannual SARS-CoV-2 dynamics, with climate shaping the timing and magnitude of seasonal waves across US states.
-Applying a mechanistic model incorporating waning immunity, climatic factors of relative humidity and temperature, variant activity, and vaccination, we captured divergent patterns in COVID-19 hospitalization incidence across 10 US states, from January 2022-December 2024.
-Across states, we found that population immunity explained the majority of the variation in SARS-CoV-2 dynamics (mean variance explained: 86%), while temperature and relative humidity explained an average of 21% and 14% during the peak of winter and summer waves, respectively.
-Scenario analyses indicated that continued short-lasting infection-derived immunity would sustain semiannual dynamics shaped by climate factors with likely attenuation in severe disease over time, whereas more durable infection-derived immunity (or slower immune-evading viral evolution) would be expected to support an epidemiologic transition which could lead to annual dynamics.
-These findings have broad implications to understanding epidemic dynamics and informing vaccine policy, including to guide seasonal timing and inform a two-dose vaccine schedule for high-risk persons.
+In the three years since Omicron emergence, SARS-CoV-2 dynamics have exhibited persistent twice-yearly waves in the United States, peaking in late summer and winter, with heterogeneity in timing and intensity across states.
+This semiannual pattern sharply contrasts with typical annual respiratory pathogen dynamics in the US, yet their underlying mechanisms and whether this pattern will persist remain poorly understood.
+Here, we tested several hypothesized mechanisms and found that a combination of waning immunity, climatic factors of relative humidity and temperature, variant activity, and vaccination captured divergent patterns in COVID-19 hospitalization incidence across 10 US states, from January 2022-November 2024.
+Applying a compartmental disease model, we identified that waning infection-derived immunity was the dominant driver of semiannual SARS-CoV-2 dynamics, with climate factors shaping the timing and magnitude of seasonal waves across US states.
+Scenario analyses indicated that if infection-derived immunity remains short in duration, semiannual dynamics influenced by climate are likely to persist, with attenuation in severe disease over time.
+In contrast, more durable infection-derived immunity or a slower rate of immune evading viral evolution, could lead to an epidemiologic transition to annual dynamics.
+In some states, summer waves approached the magnitude of winter waves, likely reflecting local climatic influences on transmission, suggesting that optimal vaccination strategies may vary by state.
+These findings have broad implications for understanding epidemic dynamics and informing vaccine policy, including seasonal timing and two-dose vaccine schedules for high-risk persons.

 ____________________________________________________________________________________________________________________